Marvin Heemeyer: Opposition to sell to concrete plant

-Bulldozer
+Planning the rampage

-Planning and construction
+Bulldozer repurposing and construction

 After the lawsuit against the town was dismissed in April 2002, Heemeyer blamed the failure on his lawyer and demanded a refund.
-Knowing the zoning decision was now final, he traveled to California, bought a Komatsu D355A bulldozer in an auction for $16,000 and had it shipped to Granby in July 2002.
+Knowing the zoning decision was now final, he traveled to California, bought a Komatsu Limited D355A bulldozer in an auction for $16,000 and had it shipped to Granby in July 2002.
 He kept it outside of his business with a "For Sale" sign on it and tried to auction it, but few paid it any mind.

 In October 2002, he announced the closure of the muffler repair business, putting almost all of the inventory up for sale.
 When the bulldozer failed to sell, he saw it as a sign from God to use the machine to enact vengeance on the town of Granby.
 He sold his property for $400,000—around ten times the original purchase price—to a waste disposal company in October 2003 and took out a lease for half the building he had previously owned until he had "finished some work."
 Within a day of the purchase closing, the new owners had completed water and sewer connections.

+Heemeyer planned the repurposing of the bulldozer on his Grand Lake home computer.

 He erected a wall to separate his space from the rest of the building and changed the locks.
 While no one else could see him, he worked on the bulldozer, illegally constructing living quarters to avoid having to return to his home in Grand Lake, which he saw as a waste of time that could be spent on the dozer.
 During this period, he dumped his sewage into the same irrigation ditch he had been caught dumping into several months earlier.

 "It is interesting to observe that I was never caught", Heemeyer wrote.
 "This was a part-time project over a 1½-year time period."
 He was surprised that several men, who had visited the shed late the previous year, had not noticed the modified bulldozer "especially with the 2000 lb lift fully exposed ... somehow their vision was clouded".

 During this period, Heemeyer repeatedly mentioned the bulldozer to friends and associates, as well as his intention to use it for destructive purposes.